Reese Taylor (She/Her)

 Biological Sciences Student, Durham University

 Hi!
-My name is Aaryn and I'm a second-year Biological Sciences student at Durham University, completing my project in summer 2024, with a Leadership In Action project in 2025.
-My research project is focused on the regulation of stem cells in model organism Drosophila melanogaster (common fruit flies) specifically investigating genes linked to cancer in humans.
-I am particularly interested in genetics and disease and I would like to pursue a career in clinical research.
-Outside of my studies, I also work as an outreach intern for the Venture Labs at Durham University, and I enjoy singing in my college jazz band and musicals, playing netball, reading, and art!
+My name is Aaryn and I'm entering my third and final year of Biological Sciences at Durham University.
+I completed my research project in summer 2024, with a Leadership in Action project in Boston, summer 2025.
+My research project focused on the regulation of stem cells in model organism Drosophila melanogaster (common fruit flies) specifically investigating genes linked to cancer in humans and my LiA is with the Timothy Smith Network.
+I am particularly interested in genetics and disease, and I would like to pursue a career in clinical research.
+Outside of my studies, I also work as a student librarian, and I enjoy singing in my college jazz band and musicals, playing netball, reading, and art!

 Hannah Ramsey